Paymenter/docs/docs/installation/install.md

 # Preparation

 ::: warning
-This is an alpha release, DO NOT use this in production.
-This release is intended for testing purposes only.
+This is an beta release, BUGS are expected.
 :::

 ## Supported operating systems